Leo, a co-researcher on our new report, Reshape Music, shares his experiences of making music.

 How could Disabled musicians be better supported?

-The educators need to be not judgemental to Disabled musicians, and the educators themselves [need to] have wider knowledge of method, how to teach and [be] positive.
-Music industry [should] make some qualifications for educators who would like to teach musicians with disabilities.
+The educators need to be not judgemental towards Disabled musicians, and the educators themselves [need to] have wider knowledge of methods, how to teach and [be] positive.
+The music industry [should] make some qualifications for educators who would like to teach musicians with disabilities.

 Do you have any other hobbies or interests other than music?

-Fortunately, I love doing sports like swimming and aquathlon.
-Also, my hobbies are important as music, but I would like to be a musician rather than sportsman for my career.
+I love doing sports like swimming and aquathlon.
+Also, my hobbies are as important as music, but I would like to be a musician rather than sportsman for my career.

-Music is my main priority and I would like to build career.
+Music is my main priority and I would like to build [a music] career.

 What is next for you in your musical career?

-I would like to send a message to all the people who's watching this.
+I would like to send a message to all the people who are watching this.
 Please take off negative images about working with Disabled musicians.
 We are unique, talented musicians with unlimited potential.
 We would love to co-operate with Disabled and non-Disabled people to work.
 Thank you very much.